django-salesforce/django-salesforce/README.rst

 Backwards-incompatible changes
 ------------------------------

+-  v0.9: This is the last version that suports Django 1.10 and Python 2.7 and 3.4
 -  v0.8: The default Meta option if now ``managed = True``, which is an unimportant change for Salesforce databases (see about Migrations above).